 This Whole30 Zuppa Toscana is a healthier copycat version of everyone’s favorite Olive Garden soup.
 Dairy-free, Paleo, and made with only real-food ingredients, this hearty soup is full of flavor and so simple to make.
 It’s perfect for a quick dinner and reheats well for an even easier lunch.
 This creamy and cozy Whole30 Zuppa Toscana Soup is sure to be your new favorite!

-Whole30 Zuppa Toscacna: A Healthier Paleo Copycat of Your Favorite
+Zuppa Toscana: A Healthier Paleo Copycat of Your Favorite

 Who didn’t love Olive Garden’s Zuppa Toscana Soup growing up?
 True story – I used to love Olive Garden as a kid.
 Their soup, salad, and breadsticks combo was my absolute favorite along with their chicken alfredo.
 Oh my gosh, I just could not get enough.

-This Whole30 Zuppa Toscana is a healthier Paleo copycat of my old favorite.
+This soup is a healthier Paleo copycat of my old favorite.
 It’s packed with flavor from Italian sausage, crisp bacon, and plenty of fresh garlic.
 Even though it’s dairy-free, this soup is still creamy thanks to full-fat coconut milk and a special secret ingredient that I love to use as a thickener when making Whole30 versions of classic comfort food.

 I’m also sharing my best tips to make a lower carb version of this soup while still keeping it hearty and so delicious.
 Keep reading to learn how to make this yummy Whole30 version of Zuppa Toscana Soup!